satellite-image-deep-learning/datasets/README.md

 * [Sentinel-2 Cloud Cover Segmentation Dataset](https://mlhub.earth/data/ref_cloud_cover_detection_challenge_v1) on Radiant mlhub
 * [The Azavea Cloud Dataset](https://www.azavea.com/blog/2021/08/02/the-azavea-cloud-dataset/) which is used to train this [cloud-model](https://github.com/azavea/cloud-model)
 * [fMoW-Sentinel](https://purl.stanford.edu/vg497cb6002) -> The Functional Map of the World - Sentinel-2 corresponding images (fMoW-Sentinel) dataset consists of image time series collected by the Sentinel-2 satellite, corresponding to locations from the Functional Map of the World (fMoW) dataset across several different times.
 Used in [SatMAE](https://github.com/sustainlab-group/SatMAE)
+* [Earth Surface Water Dataset](https://zenodo.org/record/5205674#.Y4iEFezP1hE) -> a dataset for deep learning of surface water features on Sentinel-2 satellite images.
+See [this ref using it in torchgeo](https://towardsdatascience.com/artificial-intelligence-for-geospatial-analysis-with-pytorchs-torchgeo-part-1-52d17e409f09)

 ## Landsat
 Long running US program -> see [Wikipedia](https://en.wikipedia.org/wiki/Landsat_program)